jpegleg/enchantress/README.md

 The integrity checking mechanism with SHA3 uses an XOF (expandable output function) with the ciphertext and password, to create a "validation_string", also referred to as the "ciphertext_hash", that the tool uses to ensure that the ciphertext has not been tampered with and that the password is correct.

+Additional material can optionally be added from a file, which also doubles the rounds of Argon2id from 2 to 4.

 Encryptions are are recorded in an `enchantress.toml` which is needed for decryption with enchantress.

 The key is generated based on a password processed in Argon2: